 Flexibility is a key component of physical fitness.
 It is defined as the range of motion possible around a joint (such as the shoulder), or around a series of joints (such as spines).
 This range of motion is dependent on the extensibility of the soft tissues (e.g. muscles, tendons) around the joint itself) Alter, 1996 ) Flexibility is joint and joint-action specific, which means that you may be flexible in one join but not in another.
-It is also possible to flexible in, for example, hip external rotation, but not in hip extension.
+It is also possible to flexible in one position and not in another; hip external rotation, but not in hip extension.

 Benefits of Flexibility Training Decreased risk of injury Decreased chronic muscle tension